mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_basic/index.md

 ![Change logo](/images/creating_an_application_basic/image_037.png)

-TODO: Ask Raj about the image types allowed as well as the dimensions.

 To change the app's Font, you can select one from the dropdown on the `Font` field.

 ![Change font](/images/creating_an_application_basic/image_038.png)